Queensland University of Technology

 Course overview

+This program is ideal for clinicians interested in pursuing a management or executive career in health policy or health care.
 The Graduate Diploma in Health Management and Leadership provides students with an in-depth understanding of the underlying principles of health management.
-Graduates can pursue a managerial position within their chosen health field.
+Graduates can pursue managerial positions in their chosen health field.

 Key facts